nus-cs2103-AY2122S2/ip/docs/README.md

   _Usage Example_:
     + make pancakes
-      > I have added: make pancakes, to your list of tasks. </br>
+      > I have added: make pancakes, to your list of tasks. <br>
       Number of tasks up to now: 1
     + todo do laundry
-      > I have added: do laundry, to your list of tasks. </br>
+      > I have added: do laundry, to your list of tasks. <br>
        Number of tasks up to now: 2
     + deadline submit cs3243 project /by 2022-02-20
-      > I have added: submit cs3243 project, to your list of tasks. </br>
+      > I have added: submit cs3243 project, to your list of tasks. <br>
        Number of tasks up to now: 3
     + event GEQ lecture /at 2022-02-25 0800
-      > I have added: GEH lecture, to your list of tasks. </br>
+      > I have added: GEH lecture, to your list of tasks. <br>
        Number of tasks up to now: 4

 + **bye** : To close the program.
 Conan stores all your tasks so that you can visit them later.